oasisprotocol/docs/docs/dapp/opl/celer/README.md

 - Monitors the Celer State Guardian Network (SGN) for messages ready to be submitted (with sufficient validator signatures).
-- Submits message execution transactions to the MessageBus contract.
+- Submits message execution transactions to the MessageBus contract on the destination chain.

 It is necessary a [Message Executor] runs for you dapp.
 To set up an executor, you have two options